T-Norms Driven Loss Functions for Machine Learning: Introduction

 The paper is organized as follows: Section~\ref{sec:related_works} presents some prior work on the integration of learning and logic inference, Section~\ref{sec:FL} presents the basic concepts about t-norms, generators and aggregator functions and Section~\ref{sec:nsl} introduces a general neural-symbolic framework used to extend supervised learning with logic rules.
-Section \ref{sec:Lgen} presents the main results of this paper, showing the link between t-norm generators and loss functions and how these can be exploited in neural-symbolic approaches.
-Section~\ref{sec:exp} presents the experimental results and, finally, Section~\ref{sec:conc} draws some conclusions.
+Section \ref{sec:Lgen} presents the main results of the paper, showing the link between t-norm generators and loss functions and how these can be exploited in neural-symbolic approaches.
+Section~\ref{sec:exp} presents the experimental results \ar{and a discussion on the presented methodology is provided in Section~\ref{sec:discussion}.
+Finally, Section~\ref{sec:conc} draws some conclusions.}